cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

          ▪

-##  This is a type of information leakage and implicitly creates a covert channel.
+##  This is a type of information leakage and implicitly creates a convert channel.
 Thus, the noninterference model can be imposed to provide a form of protection against damage caused by malicious programs such as Trojan horses.
 Composition Theories
 Some other models that fall into the information flow category build on the notion of how inputs and outputs between multiple systems relate to one another—which follows how information flows between systems rather than within an individual system.